MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-privacy-policy-url.md

 ﻿---
 title: Add privacy policy URL to comply with the GDPR
 titleSuffix: Azure DevOps Services
-description: Learn how to add your Organization's privacy policy URL to comply with the General Data Protection Regulation (GDPR). ms.technology: devops-accounts ms.topic: conceptual ms.author: chcomley
+description: Learn how to add your Organization's privacy policy URL for your public project, which describes how you handle internal and external guest data privacy. ms.technology: devops-accounts ms.topic: conceptual ms.author: chcomley
 author: chcomley
-ms.date: 04/27/2020
+ms.date: 06/08/2020
 monikerRange: 'azure-devops'
 ---